NixOS/rfcs/rfcs/0145-doc-strings.md

 The sequence `Example:` has some drawbacks when it comes to syntax:

-1. It is possible that this sequence occurs in a natural text without the intention to start a new doc-string section.
+1. It is possible that this sequence occurs in a natural text without the intention to start a new doc-comment section.
 2. It doesn't visually stand out.
 3. It is terrible that the line needs to start with `Example:` to be valid syntax.
 However, it is a good practice while writing comments; it should be optional.
 4. It neither follows the `@param` (c/c++/java,...) convention nor the markdown headings convention (rust); instead is nixdoc-home-cooked.

 ## Interactions

-Doc-strings can be attached to AST nodes without affecting the actual compile-, evaluation- or build-time because they are just comments.
+doc-comments can be attached to AST nodes without affecting the actual compile-, evaluation- or build-time because they are just comments.
 Specialized tools can handle those comments and create static documentation from them.
 Also, integration with LSP is possible.
 (See [@flokli's nix lsp-whishlist](https://hackmd.io/@geyA7YL_RyiWJO6d5TbC-g/Sy6lVrgW3) for inspirations)

-Following this RFC means refactoring for existing comments, but it also means that **we can finally use all comments (automated!) that were intended to be doc-strings**
+Following this RFC means refactoring for existing comments, but it also means that **we can finally use all comments (automated!) that were intended to be doc-comments**

 # Drawbacks
 [drawbacks]: #drawbacks